sbowl001/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         sum += 1
 ```

-This seems like O(n) as this is the larger code in line 15.
+This seems like O(nlogn) as this is the larger code in line 15.
 I'm thinking the while loop wouldn't affect it.

+O(nlogn)
 ```
 c)  def bunnyEars(bunnies):
       if bunnies == 0:
         return 0

-      return 2 + bunnyEars(bunnies-1)   On? or O(1)?
+      return 2 + bunnyEars(bunnies-1)   On?
 ```
-This is probably O(1) as the return are constant values .
+This is probably O(n).

 ## Exercise II